 It seems the controversial Riverfront Triangle decision was fast-tracked this week by Missoula Mayor John Engen, who precipitated the vote nearly a week early of its scheduled time.
-Engen’s decision effectively raids Missoula’s public coffers for Nick Checota’s private gain. $16.5 million of Missoula’s tax money will be diverted to constructing yet another downtown hotel as well as yet another concert venue, owned by the same entertainment monopoly that owns most of the others: Logjam Presents, owned by Wisconsin millionaire Nick Checota.
+Engen’s decision effectively raids Missoula’s public coffers for Nick Checota’s private gain. $16.5 million of Missoula’s tax money will be diverted to constructing yet another downtown concert venue owned by the same entertainment monopoly that owns all of the others: Logjam Presents, owned by Wisconsin millionaire Nick Checota.

 Railroading public meetings to deliberately exclude taxpayers who pay for these monstrosities smacks of the despicable crony-capitalism Americans have grown to loathe.
 Engen and Checota succeed in turning an already controversial project into a scandal.
 As Checota attempts to Jam the Log of his monopoly down our ear holes and into our pocketbooks, many wonder if the city really has workers best interests in mind.
 And can’t that kind of money be better spent?